nitishkumar515/Industrial_Production_Line_Counter_System/README.md

 8. Detecting pizza dough.
 ## Requirements

-Here I am using *Z3R-400* sensor.
+Here I am using *Z3R-400* Standard retro-reflective sensor.
 The small beam of the Z3R-400 sensor allows for detecting or counting product flowing through a a process with narrow spaces.
+The sensor can detect the interruption to a reflected light beam, and decide if an object is present or not.